 Leading Fellows Postdoc Programme

 One of our great successes has been the Leading Fellows Postdoc Programme, organised in collaboration with Delft University of Technology, Erasmus University Rotterdam, Erasmus MC and Leiden University Medical Center.
 Ninety young researchers from all over the world have had the opportunity to spend two years working on their own research as postdocs.
 The programme was supported by a European Marie Curie COFUND grant.
-The five institutions have submitted a new grant application and will know in spring 2021 whether they have been successful.

 Practical support for internationals